 MSc Computer Science, 120 credits

 Computer science and technology play a key role in every part of the modern world.
-The Computer Science master's programme is centred on the need for computer scientists to master the theoretical foundations of the field and be able to apply and integrate them with other technologies.
+The master's programme in Computer Science is based on the need for computer scientists to master the theoretical foundations of the field and to be able to apply and integrate them with other technologies.

 The first semester of the programme comprises mandatory core courses in theoretical computer science and programming such as Theory of Computing and Database Technology.

-The second and third semesters include elective courses based on students areas of specialisation such as: artificial intelligence, databases and data mining, internet computing, the design and programming of computer games, information security, language technology, human-computer interaction, theoretical computer science or the design and implementation of computer languages.
+The second and third semesters include elective courses based on students’ areas of specialisation such as: artificial intelligence, databases and data mining, internet computing, the design and programming of computer games, information security, language technology, advanced computer graphics, human-computer interaction and theoretical computer science or the design and implementation of computer languages.

 Life as a student at Linköping University